sawatcg/sawa.github.io/_pages/saw-set-teaser.md

 classes: wide
 ---

 Hello there!
 For my first post on this blog, I wanted to share my fan-made Altered set, *Smiles After Weeping*.
 If you don't know about [Altered](https://www.altered.gg/), it is one, if not the best, TCG I have ever played.
-Unfortunately, the game is no longer being developed by Equinox, the company behind Altered's success, and is now entering a new phase driven by the community and you can find more information on the [Altered Re:Union Discord](https://discord.gg/E6qmfA2b).
+Unfortunately, the game is no longer being developed by Equinox, the company behind Altered's success, and is now entering a new phase driven by the community.
+You can find more information on the [Altered Re:Union Discord](https://discord.gg/E6qmfA2b).

 I started designing Altered fan-made cards after Worlds, before the reveal of *Roots of Corruption* and before the full reveal of *Seeds of Unity*.
 Because of that, a significant number of my designs (roughly 30×3) ended up overlapping with cards revealed later on, either because they were too similar to existing ones, or because some interactions no longer felt appropriate once new cards and heroes had been introduced.
 At the same time, the constant flow of new reveals also ended up slowing down my desire to keep designing.
-Now that the project has shifted toward a community-based model, and with Set 7 seemingly around the corner, I figured I would rather revisit my fan-made cards, rework them, and share some of these ideas now than keep them to myself.
+Now that the project has shifted toward a community-based model, and with *Set 7* seemingly around the corner, I figured I would rather revisit my fan-made cards and share some of these ideas now than keep them to myself.

-These illustrations would not have been possible without the amazing work of *PolluxTroy* on [altered-db](https://altered-db.com/).
+These illustrations would not have been possible without the amazing work of *Pollux Troy* on [altered-db](https://altered-db.com/).
 Huge thanks again to him, and do not hesitate to give it a try if you ever feel like creating custom cards of your own!

 > **Disclaimer:** *As you'll notice, these designs are generally on the simpler side, and I would not be surprised if Equinox has already explored some of these ideas internally.
 This is very much an early draft.
 I still intend to test and rebalance all of the cards, and some of them will likely be revised quite a bit.*

-> <span style="color: #e8a020;"> The card illustrations were generated using the automated CSV-to-Card tool from [altered-db](https://altered-db.com/).
+> <span style="color: #e8a020;"> The card illustrations were generated using the automated CSV-to-Card tool from [altered-db](https://altered-db.com/forge/).
 As this feature is still a work in progress, some elements (text color, text size...) are not display correctly.
 Improvements are on the way. </span>

 ## Set Mechanics